Chemogoh Kevin Dzang: Chief of Naval Staff (CNS) and Navy Commander

-While the Ghana Navy was being revamped under his command, Dzang proceeded to the US Naval War College in Rhode Island in 1974 to broaden his knowledge in naval, military, national and international matters, in order to enhance the efficient discharge of duties as Chief of Naval Staff and the Navy Commander.
+While the Ghana Navy revamped under his command, Dzang proceeded to the US Naval War College in Rhode Island in 1974 to broaden his knowledge in naval, military, national and international matters, in order to enhance the efficient discharge of duties as Chief of Naval Staff and the Navy Commander.
 In his absence, the chief staff officer, Commander George Bedu Addo, acted for him.
 Dzang resumed duties on his return to Ghana in August 1975.
 By October 1975, the national political situation demanded that the service chiefs assumed the added responsibility of running the Government of Ghana as members of the Supreme Military Council (SMC).
-The National Redemption Council (NRC), which comprised middle-rank officers, had run into several difficulties and in a palace reassessment, it was decided that the ultimate authority should emanate from the top of the military hierarchy.
+The National Redemption Council (NRC), which comprised middle-rank officers, ran into several difficulties and in a palace reassessment.
+It was decided that the ultimate authority should emanate from the top of the military hierarchy.
 In the event, the Chief of Defence Staff (CDS), service commanders of the Army, Navy, Air force, Border Guards and the Inspector General of Police (IGP) were appointed to the Supreme Military Council Government with General Ignatius Kutu Acheampong as the chairman of the council and Head of State.
-The additional responsibility exposed the service commanders to domestic and international politics, in addition to the ineluctable enmity and sabotage of Politics.
+The added responsibility made service commanders vulnerable to both domestic and international political pressures, as well as to the inevitable hostility and sabotage that often accompany politics.

 Retirement from the navy

 The Head of State, with the concurrence of colleagues in the SMC, delegated the Chief of Naval Staff, as chairman of the Military Advisory Council (MAC).
-The successful discharge of responsibilities under this highly sensitive position of trust required dedication and diplomacy.
-It certainly was no mean task chairing a council of all the senior officers and those in active command positions in the armed forces.
 As the mandate was all-inclusive, MAC could therefore discuss any subject affecting the armed forces, the Government and Ghana in general, providing suggestions and advice to the SMC government.
-As the chairman, the responsibility rested with Dzang to convey the advice and/or recommendations to the SMC, of which the Chief of Naval Staff was also a member – a duality which potentially put Dzang in a delicate situation.
-The bearer of bad news can sometimes be mistaken as bad news itself, exposing the bearer to the wrath of the recipients.
-In due course, this dilemma befell the chairman of MAC, and he was promptly relieved of the duties of Chief of Naval Staff and Navy Commander, and hence his membership of the SMC and as the chairman of MAC.
-For reasons of confidentiality, and pressed several times, Dzang declined further elaboration of this matter.
-Dzang handed over his duties and went into farming to eke out a living.
-Fortunately, the “Operation Feed Your Self” policy of the military and the SMC was successful, and many hardworking Ghanaians were reaping successes in farming.
-The first few years were difficult for a ‘salt horse’ from the Navy, but eventually some good progress was made and life outside the armed forces was bearable.
+As the chairman, the responsibility rested with Dzang to convey the advice and/or recommendations to the SMC, of which the Chief of Naval Staff was also a member – a duality that potentially put Dzang in a delicate situation.
+In due course, this dilemma befell the chairman of MAC, and he was promptly relieved of the duties of Chief of Naval Staff and Navy Commander, hence his membership of the SMC and as the chairman of MAC.
+Dzang refused to provide more details on this matter due to confidentiality reasons, even after being asked multiple times.

+He handed over his responsibilities and turned to farming as a means of making a living.
+Fortunately, the “Operation Feed Your Self” policy of the military and the SMC was successful, and many hardworking Ghanaians were reaping success in farming.
+The first few years were difficult for a ‘salt horse’ from the Navy, but eventually, some good progress was made, and life outside the armed forces was bearable.